Exercise physiology: Education in exercise physiology

 Accreditation programs exist with professional bodies in most developed countries, ensuring the quality and consistency of education.
 In Canada, one may obtain the professional certification title – Certified Exercise Physiologist for those working with clients (both clinical and non clinical) in the health and fitness industry.
 In Australia, one may obtain the professional certification title - Accredited Exercise Physiologist (AEP) through the professional body Exercise and Sports Science Australia (ESSA).
 In Australia, it is common for an AEP to also have the qualification of an Accredited Exercise Scientist (AES).
 The premiere governing body is the American College of Sports Medicine.

 An exercise physiologist's area of study may include but is not limited to biochemistry, bioenergetics, cardiopulmonary function, hematology, biomechanics, skeletal muscle physiology, neuroendocrine function, and central and peripheral nervous system function.
 Furthermore, exercise physiologists range from basic scientists, to clinical researchers, to clinicians, to sports trainers.

 Colleges and universities offer exercise physiology as a program of study on various different levels, including undergraduate, graduate degrees and certificates, and doctoral programs.
-The basis of Exercise Physiology as a major is to prepare students for a career in field of health sciences.
+The basis of Exercise Physiology as a major is to prepare students for a career in the field of health sciences.
 A program that focuses on the scientific study of the physiological processes involved in physical or motor activity, including sensorimotor interactions, response mechanisms, and the effects of injury, disease, and disability.
 Includes instruction in muscular and skeletal anatomy; molecular and cellular basis of muscle contraction; fuel utilization; neurophysiology of motor mechanics; systemic physiological responses (respiration, blood flow, endocrine secretions, and others); fatigue and exhaustion; muscle and body training; physiology of specific exercises and activities; physiology of injury; and the effects of disabilities and disease.
 Careers available with a degree in Exercise Physiology can include: non-clinical, client-based work; strength and conditioning specialists; cardiopulmonary treatment; and clinical-based research.

 In order to gauge the multiple areas of study, students are taught processes in which to follow on a client-based level.
 Practical and lecture teachings are instructed in the classroom and in a laboratory setting.
 These include: